-The fourth technique in overcoming performance anxiety is all about where you put your focus.
-Before any anxiety inducing event, our minds are often inundated with thoughts about how we want it to go.
+The fourth technique in overcoming performance anxiety in sports is all about where you put your focus.
+Before a game, our minds are often flooded with thoughts about how we want it to go.

 But there are so many different factors that could play into the outcome, that it is a losing battle to try and control.

 Expectations are the ideas that we have about how something should be, or how an event should go.
 While this may seem like a positive way of thinking, it actually holds you back from peak performance, and causes more anxiety.

 These feelings keep you out of the moment and take you away from your flow.